Learning Difficulty Assessment

 What’s the Next Step?

-The next step is to book a complimentary initial phone consultation with one of our experienced child psychologists.
+The next step is to book an initial parent consultation.

-The purpose of this phone call is to discuss your concerns directly with the psychologist and get the right advice for your child’s specific needs.
+This is your opportunity to meet the psychologist, discuss the background issues in detail and get the right advice for your child’s needs.

-You will have the opportunity to ask questions and make an informed decision about our services before you book any appointments.
+You will have the opportunity to ask questions and make an informed decision before you book any appointments for your child.

-Click the button below and follow the prompts to book your call:
+Click the button below and follow the prompts to book now: